mlemmer/mlemmer.org-pelican/content/basic_skirt.md

 - Measure length:
     - Figure out where on your waist you want the skirt to sit (high-rise, waist, hips) and how long you want it to go (mini, knee-length, tea length, full length).
 Then use your tape measure or string to measure the length from where you want your waist to be to where you want the skirt to fall on your leg.
 This step is much easier if you've got an extra person to give you a hand.
-    - Add ~1.5" to make a chanel for the elastic to fit into at the waist.
+    - Add ~1.5" to make a channel for the elastic to fit into at the waist.
-    - Add at least double your seam allowance to do a double fold hem so it doesn't frey.
+    - Add at least double your seam allowance to do a double fold hem so it doesn't fray.
 If you want a bit more leeway, leave a larger amount of space on the length because you can always hem it up, but once it's cut there's only so much you can do to make it longer.
     - Example: You want a full-length skirt, the distance from your waist to your ankle is 46", and you're doing 1/4" seams (x2 for the double fold hem), you want to cut your length to 48"

 ![Christine measuring and marking her fabric]({static}/images/MeasuringFabric2.jpg)

 - Prepare and cut your fabric:
     - Pay attention to your fabric pattern.
 Is there a design that needs to be facing a specific direction?
 Keep that in mind when you're laying out your pattern if you don't want your dogs/cats/dinosaurs/whatever to be upside down or sideways.
     - This skirt is essentially a tube of fabric with an elastic waistband drawing it together at the top.
 If the pattern of your fabric and the length of the skirt you need allow it, you could cut one piece to the size of your waistband wide and the length of your skirt high.
-If the pattern of the fabric or the length of the skirt do not allow this, you may need to cut two pannels to accommodate your needs
+If the pattern of the fabric or the length of the skirt do not allow this, you may need to cut two panels to accommodate your needs
     - Example 1: You are using 54" wide fabric and the pattern does not have a distinct orientation.
 You can cut the fabric to the waist size of 33.5" and then cut or hem to length from the 54".
 This means you will have a skirt made of a single piece of fabric
     - Example 2: You are using 45" wide fabric and the pattern has a distinct top and bottom.
 You would cut two panels to the 46" length of the skirt.
 You will then cut one or both of the panels so that together they add up to the 33.5" waist size.
     - Line up pattern so that right sides (i.e. the 'front' of your fabric) are facing each other.
     - If you are using one piece of fabric, fold in half and pin the side seam.
-If you are using two piecces of fabric, stack the two rectangles on top of each other and pin your two side seams.
+If you are using two pieces of fabric, stack the two rectangles on top of each other and pin your two side seams.

 ![Christine pinning her pattern together with right sides facing]({static}/images/RightSidesFacing2.jpg)